DejanVasic/Gen3-Trip-Logger/README.md

 - **Web Dashboard** (hosted on ESP32):
   - RPM, Tank level, estimated dte, steering angle, engine and cabin temperature
   - Trip duration, distance, average fuel consumption
-  - Real current and average speed (with reset for toll to toll average speeding measurement)
+  - Real current, memorized by cruise control and average trip speed (with reset for toll to toll average speeding measurement)
 - **Google Sheets Sync**:
   - Uploads trip data to Google Sheets or temporarily saves them to SD card if there is no internet link detected
   - Generates trip maps using Google Apps Script